top of page

 3. 44% don’t allow employees to work remotely

-The pandemic has inspired a drastic change in how businesses operate, with many adopting remote and hybrid work models.
-This shift has also sparked the rise of employee monitoring tools – which have been met with both praise and criticism from staff members.
+The pandemic has led to major changes in how businesses operate, with many now using remote and hybrid work models.
+This shift has also led to more use of employee monitoring tools, which some staff praise and others criticize.

 What Is Employee Monitoring Software?